zadoke/CPTrainBot/README.md

 - [Note](#note)

 ## Installation
-You have two options for deploying CPTrainBot: a normal installation or a Docker installation.
+You have multiple options for deploying CPTrainBot:

-**Docker**
+- **Docker Compose**: Deploy CPTrainBot and its backend using Docker Compose.
+- **Normal Installation**: Deploy CPTrainBot using the traditional installation method.
+- **Kubernetes**: Deploy CPTrainBot on a Kubernetes cluster (refer to the [Kubernetes Deployment README](deployments/README.md) for detailed instructions).

+**Docker Compose**

 1. Install Docker and Docker Compose on your system.
 2. Clone the CPTrainBot repository or download the Docker Compose file directly.